top of page

 Post 400

-By my own count, admittedly a heterodox one, there are 265 complete Lafferty short stories.
-At this point, I have written something about all but three of them.
-Which means that, for all its obvious flaws, this blog is probably the most comprehensive Lafferty resource online.
-Anyone interested in Lafferty can come here and learn about the stories, fragments, and unpublished works, albeit through the filter of my own tendentious biases.
-Even so, my approach to writing about Lafferty has always been transparency first.
-I want to give you something to argue with.
-The biggest hurdle, I think, is that Lafferty wrote so much and was so damn smart.
-So when I write about a story, I have two aims: to make an argument, even if that means being polemical, and to provide as many informational shortcuts as I can, so that people a great deal smarter than I am can piggyback on the blog and blow a hole through my take if its what is warranted.
+By my heterodox count (it includes pieces such as “Claudius and Charles”), there are 265 Lafferty short stories.
+At this point, I have written something about all but three of them, which means that, for all its flaws, this blog-as-an-open notebook is one of the more comprehensive Lafferty resources online.
+Anyone interested in Lafferty can, I hope, come here and learn more about the stories, fragments, and unpublished works, albeit through the screen of my own tendentious biases.
+Even with the biases, my approach to writing about Lafferty has had two ongoing aims: to make arguments about Lafferty that might be wrong because they say something, even if that means being polemical, and to provide as many informational shortcuts as I can, so that people who want to go deeper can piggyback on resources and build better because Lafferty is an important writer.

-One of the reasons I started this blog was my disagreement with a line in the SFE entry on Lafferty.
-It says, “It could almost be said that his entire unknowable corpus constitutes, in the mind’s eye, either an aleph (see Jorge Luis Borges), or a basilisk, or both at once.
+One of the reasons I started this blog was strong disagreement with a line in the SFE entry on Lafferty.
+It reads, “It could almost be said that his entire unknowable corpus constitutes, in the mind’s eye, either an aleph (see Jorge Luis Borges), or a basilisk, or both at once.
 He and Gene Wolfe have more than a shared faith in common.”
-Lafferty would call that hokey or dog dirt.
-I reject it entirely.
+Lafferty would call that dog dirt.
 His corpus is not unknowable.
 It only seems so because of neglect and the accidents of publication history.
-One of the pleasures of making this a side project has been getting to know the whole shebang.
-At this point, I have read all of the stories and novels, published and unpublished, more than once, and I can assure you that it is not unknowable.
-One of my quirks is that I keep a great many notebooks, and I am sure I have at least a few hundred possible posts on aspects of Lafferty that help make sense of him as a writer.
+One of the pleasures of this hobby project has been getting to know the whole shebang.
+At this point, I have read all of the stories and novels, published and unpublished, more than once.
+Much still puzzles me, but this is not an unknowable corpus.
+The unmapped is not unknowable but unmapped, so get out your clinometer.

 bottom of page